K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

 ## Object Destructuring

-`Object Destructinrg` is another way to clean up your code and make it easier for other people to understand and read.
+`Object Destructinrg` is another way to clean up your code.

 ```js
 const { created_at: createdAt, password_updated_at: passwordUpdatedAt } = user